-From Denver, Colorado, India Arie Simpson was raised for in Atlanta, where her mother moved India and her brother J'on after her divorce.
-Both parents early in her life encouraged her musical skills.
-Arie’s mother Joyce was a former singer and clothing designer who once opened for Stevie Wonder and Al Green and her father Ralph was a professional basketball player.
-As a child, Arie sang in church on a regular basis and played almost every instrument she could get her hands on.
-It was after picking up a guitar however, that she was inspired to create her own music and write her own songs.
+From Denver, Colorado, India, Arie Simpson was raised in Atlanta, where her mother moved India and her brother J'on after her divorce.
+Both parents, early in her life, encouraged her musical skills.
+Arie’s mother, Joyce, was a former singer and clothing designer who once opened for Stevie Wonder and Al Green, and her father, Ralph, was a professional basketball player.
+As a child, Arie sang in church regularly and played almost every instrument she could get her hands on.
+After picking up a guitar, however, she was inspired to create her own music and write her own songs.

-According to a DNA analysis, she descends from the Mende people of Sierra Leone, the Krio people of Liberia and the Fula people of Guinea-Bissau.
-Her mother made up the "Arie" part and her first name was inspired by Mahatma Gandhi, whose birthday she shares.
-She had taken up a succession of musical instruments throughout her schooling in Denver, Colorado, but her interest in the guitar while attending the Savannah College of Art and Design led to a personal eye-opener about songwriting and performing.
+According to a DNA analysis, she descends from the Mende people of Sierra Leone, the Krio people of Liberia, and the Fula people of Guinea-Bissau.
+Her mother made up the "Arie" part, and her first name was inspired by Mahatma Gandhi, whose birthday she shares.
+She had taken up various musical instruments throughout her schooling in Denver, Colorado.
+Still, her interest in the guitar while attending the Savannah College of Art and Design led to a personal eye-opener about songwriting and performing.

 Arie also identified this CD as her first to write and sing songs without worrying about public opinion after a much-needed vacation to Hawaii.
-The album was her first produced and released after her departure from Motown to Universal Records.
+The album was her first produced and released after she departs from Motown to Universal Records.
 Arie performed "Video" with British singer Adele at the 2009 VH1 Divas.
 Arie is one of over 70 artists singing on "We Are the World: 25 for Haiti", a charity single in aid of the 2010 Haiti earthquake.
-Arie contributed vocals to "Imagine" for the 2010 Herbie Hancock album, The Imagine Project along with Seal, P!nk, Jeff Beck, Konono N°1, Oumou Sangare and others.
-In 2010, she was a featured guest vocalist on Carlos Santana's version of The Beatles classic song "While My Guitar Gently Weeps" from his "Guitar Heaven" CD.
+Arie contributed vocals to "Imagine" for the 2010 Herbie Hancock album, The Imagine Project, along with Seal, Pink, Jeff Beck, Konono N°1, Oumou Sangare, and others.
+In 2010, she was a featured guest vocalist on Carlos Santana's version of The Beatles' song "While My Guitar Gently Weeps" from his "Guitar Heaven" CD.
 The song also features Yo-Yo Ma on cello.

 In 2012, she was featured in a campaign called "30 Songs/30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn’s book.
-In 2013, her fifth studio album, Songversation was released.
-India Arie and Israeli musician Idan Raichel produced the first single of the album, “6th Avenue.”
+In 2013, her fifth studio album, Songversation, was released.
+India Arie and Israeli musician Idan Raichel produced the album's first single, “6th Avenue.”

 In June 2017, she announced the release of her first EP SongVersation: Medicine.
-It was preceded by the single "Breathe" and the new single "I Am Light" which was originally included on her 2013 Songversation album.
-She expressed that the EP was "made to be listened to in a quiet time, prayer, meditation, Yoga.
-My wish is that these songs bring softness, clarity, calm, and inspiration."
+It was preceded by the single "Breathe" and the new single "I Am Light," which was originally included on her 2013 Songversation album.
+She said the EP was "made to be listened to in a quiet time, prayer, meditation, Yoga.
+I wish these songs bring softness, clarity, calm, and inspiration."